loneicewolf/loneicewolf.github.io/README.md

 # loneicewolf.github.io
-## Hello!
+## Pre-Intro

-Right now I advice you to go to my [GitHub](https://github.com/loneicewolf) instead as this site is under construction
+Right now I advice you to go to my [GitHub](https://github.com/loneicewolf) instead as this site is under construction.
+This (site) is now fuzzy(e.g text everywhere) - because I am still creating it!

+## Topics
 Here I will be writing blog posts about..

-This (site) is now fuzzy(e.g text everywhere) - because I am still creating it!

 `Debugging & Binary Reverse Engineering`
   - JTAG (HDD Firmware backdoor) <- A project I have been planning to document for more than a year.